timothyf/resume-builder/README.md

 definitions must pass the current schema validator.
 Archived definitions are not buildable under the current schema and must include a reason.
 A new resume definition must be added to one of these lists or matrix validation will fail.
+The current matrix contains 11 supported and 2 archived definitions.

 Run shell script tests: